HomeDing/homeding.github.io/elements/neo.md

 **count** - Number of pixels that are attached.
 The default is 8 and must be specified in the config only.

 **brightness** - The brightness factor can be used to dim the light in general.
-The brightness value must be in the range 0..100.
-The default is 50.
+The brightness value must be in the range 0..255.
+The default is 127.

 **value** - Is used for color mode to pass a list of colors like `red,blue,green,white` .
 See explanation for `Color mode` below,

 **mode** - The effect to be used.
 See below

-**duration** in msecs - Cycle time for some effects.
+**duration** in msecs - This parameter is used to specify the number you of milliseconds for a transition in a color animation or fading from one value to another.
+When not specified the value 0 is used to make the new value effective immediately.

 ## Color mode